SELECTED TRAFFIC ENFORCEMENT PROGRAM (STEP) - Winter Driving

 - Leave more space between your vehicle and the one ahead of you to allow for slippery stops.

 - Keep your headlights on all the time – do not rely on daytime running lights.

 - Low beam lights are more effective than high beam lights in fog or heavy snow conditions.

 - Signal well in advance of turning to give other motorists time to anticipate and react.

 - Install winter rated tires.

-Enforcement Services will be encouraging drivers to practice safe winter driving habits so that everyone gets to where they are going safely.
+Drivers are reminded to practice safe winter driving habits so that everyone gets to where they are going safely.

 BYLAW ENFORCEMENT EDUCATION PROGRAM (BEEP) - Sidewalk Clearing

 Snow and ice-covered walkways significantly reduce mobility and create potentially dangerous situations for pedestrians.